DreamsideInteractive/FrozenFlameServer/README.md

 For Linux: `Your Dedicated Server Folder\FrozenFlame\Saved\Config\LinuxServer` folder.

-Here is an example of `Game.ini` server config file https://github.com/DreamsideInteractive/FrozenFlameServer/blob/main/Game.ini
+Here is an example of [Game.ini](https://github.com/DreamsideInteractive/FrozenFlameServer/blob/main/Game.ini) server config file.

 Each game mode has some default settings which can be changed only in game mode configs (just add them to the same folder)